 - 1. It infers every clock in the design. - 2.
 It puts each clock in its own clock group. - 3.
-It invokes mapper optimizations in stages and generates the best possible synthesis results. - Clocks derived from DCM/PLLs will be in the clock group of the parent clock (DCM/PLL input clock). - You should only use Auto Constrain early in the synthesis process to get a general idea of how fast your design runs.
+It invokes mapper optimizations in stages and generates the best possible synthesis results. - You should only use Auto Constrain early in the synthesis process to get a general idea of how fast your design runs.
 This option is not meant to be a substitute for declaring clocks. - 4.
 For each clock, including the system clock, the software maintains a negative slack of between 15 and 25 percent of the requested frequency.

-I/O Constraints, Timing Exceptions, DLLs, DCMs, and PLLs
+I/O Constraints and Timing Exceptions